pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 - VOLTAGE shows current battery voltage in mV.
 Values lower than 2800mV indicates a low battery
 - MOTION is set true if motion is detected.
 Value is set not more than once a minute
 - ILLUMINATION ambient light

+**Aqara Vibration Sensor (MiVibration)**

+- VOLTAGE shows current battery voltage in mV.
+Values lower than 2800mV indicates a low battery
+- VIBRATE is set true if vibration is detected.
+Value is set not more than once a minute
+- FREE_FALL is set true if free fall (drop of more than 7cm) is detected.
+Value is set not more than once a minute
+- TILT is set true if tilt is detected.
+Value is set not more than once a minute

 ## untested, but should work ##
 **[Xiaomi Aqara Smart Light Control](https://xiaomi-mi.com/sockets-and-sensors/xiaomi-aqara-smart-light-control-set/) (Mi86Sw1/Mi86Sw2)**